CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

-# Above Ground Biomass Legacies: Predicting Trajectories of Post Disturbance Recovery Across the Southern Rocky Mountain Ecoregion - Team 6
+# Post-disturbance aboveground biomass trajectories across the Southern Rocky Mountain Ecoregion
+Authors (listed alphabetically)

+Tyler Hoecker, Vibrant Planet PBC

+Luis X. de Pablo, University of Colorado Boulder, Dept. of Ecology and Evolutionary Biology/Biofrontiers Institute

+Bre Powers, Northern Arizona University, School of Forestry

+Kylen Solvik, University of Colorado Boulder, Depart. of Geography

+Natalie Wiley, Brilliant Earth

+### Project Description
-*Abstract* - Forests play a vital role in mitigating climate change impacts through carbon sequestration.
-However, forests are under threat from increasingly frequent and severe disturbances like wildfires, droughts, and insect outbreaks.
-Using remote sensing data, forests can be monitored across large spatial scales and at increasingly high resolutions to observe forest measurements.
+Forests could provide a nature-based solution to mitigate climate-change impacts by fixing and sequestering carbon.
+However, forests are under threat from increasingly frequent and severe disturbances including wildfire, drought, and insect outbreak.
+Using Earth observation data, forests can be monitored across large spatial scales and at increasingly high resolutions to observe forest measurements.
 The Global Ecosystem Dynamics Investigation (GEDI) provides high resolution laser footprints of forests at large spatial scales, enabling estimates of above-ground biomass density (AGBD).
 Utilizing these AGBD footprints in combination with data on disturbance histories, we predict AGBD for sites not covered by GEDI and model forest recovery trajectories following disturbances in the Southern Rocky Mountain ecoregion.

-*Project Questions*
+The goal of this project is to understand trajectories of AGBD recovery after interacting wildfire, drought, and insect disturbances.
+We aim to understand the role of individual and interacting disturbances as drivers of AGBD and predict contemporary AGBD across the study region using GEDI footprint data.

+### Research Questions
-*1. What is the relative importance of different disturbance combinations in shaping above ground biomass density?
+1. What is the relative importance of different disturbance combinations in shaping above ground biomass density?
-*2. How do post-disturbance biomass trajectories vary among disturbance types and combinations?
+2. How do post-disturbance biomass trajectories vary among disturbance types and combinations?
-*3. Do models that include information about disturbance predict biomass density better than models that do not?
+3. Do models that include information about disturbance predict biomass density better than models that do not?

-*Project Description* - The goal of this project is to understand trajectories (via a random forest model using GEDI data) of above ground carbon recovery across combinations of disturbance legacies among wildfire, drought, and insects.
-We aim to understand these trajectories and create a predictive model to interpolate GEDI footprint data and understand how these disturbances impact above ground biomass density.
+# Methods

-# Data Sources
+## Data Sources
-*Response:*
+*Response variable:*
 + GEDI L4A Footprint Biomass product converts each high-quality waveform to an AGBD prediction (Mg/ha)

-*Predictors/features:*
+*Predictor variables/features:*
 + Geographic location (lat/lon)
 + 30-yr normals for climatic water deficit (‘def’) and actual evapotranspiration ('aet'); TopoFire Holden et al.
 + Tree cover; MODIS